Skip to main content

 NIR imaging with this versatile InGaAs camera

 The Alizé 1.7 is a high-end, scientific grade, 640 x 512 pixels resolution, InGaAs camera that marries performance with reliability.
 It has low noise levels, high efficiency, and a rapid frame rate compatible with an external trigger.
-This is made possible by a combination of state-of-the-art control electronics and a four-stage thermoelectric cooler (TEC) which can maintain an operating temperature as low as -50 °C. The TEC, in turn, uses forced air cooling which requires none of the maintenance of a water or liquid nitrogen chilled unit.
+This is made possible by a combination of state-of-the-art control electronics and a four stage thermoelectric cooler (TE) which can maintain an operating temperature as low as -60 °C. The cooler uses forced air cooling which requires none of the maintenance of a water or liquid nitrogen cooled unit.

 The Alizé 1.7 is amongst the most cost-effective high-end InGaAs cameras on the market.